-From the release of the letter calling for recommendations in May 2018 until the release of the draft 2020 Addendum in July 2019, the Council or its four-member fish and wildlife committee had numerous discussions in public about the fish and wildlife program, the program amendment process, the content of the program amendment recommendations and comments on the recommendations, the program issues raised in the recommendations and comments, and proposed program amendments.
+The Council's decision to proceed by program "addendum" needs further explanation: From the release of the letter calling for recommendations in May 2018 until the release of the draft 2020 Addendum in July 2019, the Council or its fourmember fish and wildlife committee had numerous discussions in public about the fish and wildlife program, the program amendment process, the content of the program amendment recommendations and comments on the recommendations, the program issues raised in the recommendations and comments, and proposed program amendments.
 In the Council's review of the recommendations and throughout these discussions it seemed to the Council that the recommendations and the comments on the recommendations raised relatively few issues of substance with the provisions of the 2014 Program, revisions in the program text that would mean a real change in program direction or implementation.
 Instead, the most substantive recommendations and comments focused especially on two topics.
 One set of recommendations raised issues about program implementation, either with regard to specific program strategies or with regard to methods by which the program is implemented and the appropriate roles of Bonneville, the Council, and the fish and wildlife agencies and tribes in implementation.
 A second large set of recommendations focused on the need to improve how the Council and others assess program performance, and the need to further develop and use program goals, objectives and performance indicators to that end.

 Based on this review the Council tentatively concluded that a wholesale revision of the program was neither necessary nor the most appropriate way to respond to recommendations and comments of this nature.
-Hence, the development of the draft program Addendum instead.
-The Council considers the draft 2020 Addendum, if and when finalized, to be part of the 2014 Program, as will be the final findings document.
+Hence, the development of the draft Program Addendum instead.
+The comments the Council received on the draft Addendum raised issues with the contents of both Parts I and II of the Addendum.
+But the comments did not raise significant issues with the concept of proceeding by Program Addendum in this program amendment process.
+The Council decided, in the decision on the final program amendments in Part II of the 2020 Addendum, to continue on this course.

+The Council considers the 2020 Addendum to be part of the 2014 Fish and Wildlife Program.
 The text of the 2014 Program remains in effect.
 Nothing in the 2020 Addendum replaces or supersedes the provisions of the 2014 Program, although in some obvious situations the Addendum supplements or reorganizes material in the 2014 Program.
+The findings on recommendations and responses to comments should also be considered part of the 2020 Program Addendum and thus also part of the 2014 Program.

-What follows is a discussion of the program amendment recommendations and how the recommendations and comments were used by the Council to craft the draft Addendum; how the Council concludes that many recommendations and comments are already addressed in the existing provisions of the 2014 Fish and Wildlife Program; and if recommendations were not adopted, an explanation of the basis for that decision consistent with Section (4)(h)(7) of the Act.
+What follows is a discussion of the program amendment recommendations and how the recommendations and comments were used by the Council to craft the Addendum; how the Council concludes that many recommendations and comments are already addressed in the existing provisions of the 2014 Fish and Wildlife Program; and if recommendations were not adopted, an explanation of the basis for that decision consistent with Section (4)(h)(7) of the Act.